yssource/rhai/doc/src/rust/getters-setters.md

         .register_get_set("xyz", TestStruct::get_field, TestStruct::set_field)
         .register_fn("new_ts", TestStruct::new);

-// Return result can be 'String' - Rhai will automatically convert it from 'ImmutableString' let result = engine.eval::<String>(r#"let a = new_ts(); a.xyz = "42"; a.xyz"#)?;
+let result = engine.eval::<String>(r#"let a = new_ts(); a.xyz = "42"; a.xyz"#)?;

 println!("Answer: {}", result);                     // prints 42